Find out what makes raffles different from sweepstakes and which one best fits your fundraising needs!

 - No manual option for drawing winners (drawings are done at random, electronically, by our system)

 Sweepstakes require official rules.
 Within the official rules is an eligibility section that specifies who is eligible to win the prize.
-Eligibility can extend to countries, states, local areas, or even for a company’s employees.
-MemberHub provides default official rules which are legally compliant for a global drawing.
-If you would like to limit the eligibility to only certain areas, please contact our customer success team, who can edit the rules accordingly.
+Eligibility can extend to countries, states, local areas, or even for a company's employees.
+MemberHub provides default official rules which are legally compliant for the US and Canada.
+If you would like to limit the eligibility to only certain areas, please contact our firstname.lastname@example.org, who can edit the rules accordingly.

 If the total retail value of your prize(s) is $5,000 or more, then you’ll need to secure a surety bond and register your sweepstakes in the state of New York if you want its residents to be able to participate.
 In addition, if your organization is not a 501(c), then registration and bonding are also required in Florida.